2sherpas/2sherpas.github.io/_posts/2020-02-04-the-running-manager.md

 show_related_posts: false
 square_related: recommend-wolf
 ---
-I had always wonder if someone can be a good manager trying to follow someone else way; to be a good manager should be the capacity to be a good leader, and to lead should be the capacity to inspire people, motivate people and help them be themselves, leading is not making people follow you, in my opinion that’s dependency and dependency is a dangerous game.
+I have always wondered if someone can be a good manager trying to follow someone else way; to be a good manager should be the capacity to be a good leader, and to lead should be the capacity to inspire people, motivate people and help them be themselves, leading is not making people follow you, in my opinion that’s dependency and dependency is a dangerous game.

 Every time I have had the opportunity to take care of a group of people I had tried my best to be myself, to show the true me with all the defects and all the dreams that I carry along the way.